 Establish Digital Forms and Templates

 Whatever type of paperwork your company produces, it can undoubtedly be replicated digitally.
-Establish a digital library of all relevant forms that your company uses, and ensure that they are readily available and usable on desktop and mobile devices.
+Establish a digital library of all relevant forms that your company uses.
+Ensure that they are readily available and usable on desktop and mobile devices.
 Mandate that everyone uses the digital forms (see also the section below on rules), and establish a “wear out date” for paper, after which it can no longer be used.

 Digitally Transform all Incoming Documents